A Partnership-Driven Culture

 Roni is TransLoc’s Director of Internal Communications.
 Her main focus in this role is to improve company-wide communications.
 She brings a diverse background in broadcasting, financial services, manufacturing, and tech.
 Her roles have varied — from supporting and advising C-suite executives, to managing customer success teams.
 Before joining TransLoc, Roni was an Internal Communications Consultant at Red Hat.
 Roni’s “get stuff done” attitude and practical approach make her a trusted member of the leadership team.
 Roni is a lifelong learner.
 She has a Business Communications Certificate from Duke University, completed a two-year copyediting program through the University of California San Diego, and is certified in the Prosci change management process.

-Lenae Storey is a Director of Mobility Strategy at TransLoc.
-In this role she defines the vision, goals, and business strategies for the company.
-Prior to joining TransLoc, Lenae worked as a digital strategist and manager developing product and marketing strategies for big-name clients including IBM, GE, and Duke Clinical Research Institute.
+Lenae Storey is a Director of Mobility Strategy at TransLoc, a Ford Mobility Company.
+In this role, she defines the vision, goals, and business strategies for the company based on customer needs and industry digitization efforts.
+Previously at TransLoc, Lenae led new initiatives around on-demand transit and managing the development of key software systems for agencies and riders.
+Prior to joining TransLoc, Lenae worked as a digital strategist and manager developing product and marketing strategies for notable clients including IBM, GE, and Duke Clinical Research Institute.
 Lenae also has a comprehensive background in curating sustainable solutions for progressing communities and nonprofit organizations that extends from her time as a Community Development Volunteer in the United States Peace Corps.
-She is devoted to playing an integral role in finding solutions to the bigger issues within her local community.
-Lenae is passionate about open government initiatives and designing communities that enable opportunities for all.
+She is devoted to playing an integral role in finding new, sustainable solutions to issues within local communities.
+Lenae is passionate about open government initiatives, civic tech, and equitable design practices.

 Alex Gibson is Director of Mobility Strategy at TransLoc.
 With his interest in solving meaningful problems, Alex is applying both his passion for transportation infrastructure and data and his understanding how to leverage those assets to make public transportation and cities the best they can be.
 Through alignment and evangelism, Alex ensures that his team is able to combine data with the mission of TransLoc to become the most trusted provider of accessible and accurate transit data and information.
 Prior to joining TransLoc, Alex founded multiple companies, including third-party logistics firm Riley Life Logistics, and worked in Product Management at Rally Software to help build products to make engineering teams more successful.
 Alex is a prolific speaker at a variety of industry events and conferences, and enjoys cats and sarcasm.